Misleading advice about NHS Continuing Healthcare is everywhere

 So why should an older person who needs a lot of care be told that access to NHS care depends on their money?
 There is nothing in law that supports that.

 And yet so often I read on various websites and articles, and I hear on phone-ins and discussions, the following typical statements:

-“If a person has savings, or a house they are not eligible for local authority funding.”
+“If a person has savings, or a house they are not eligible for any funding.”

 “Care must be paid for by the individual if they have the means.”

 “If you need care, the local authority will do a financial assessment.”